egoist/docup/docs/README.md

 ## Introduction

-Docup is a single script that you can use to create a beautiful one-page documentation without build process.
+Docup is a single JavaScript file that fetches Markdown file and renders it as a beautiful one-page documentation.

 The idea is inspired by my another project ([Docute](https://docute.js.org)) which in turn is inspired by [Flatdoc](http://ricostacruz.com/flatdoc/).
 And the design is inspired by [tj (TJ Holowaychuk)](https://github.com/tj)'s wonderful docs for [Apex Up](https://up.docs.apex.sh).